 3) Jason Isbell: Born in Northern Alabama, Jason’s dad was a career musician who introduced his son to many genres including jazz, doo-wop and folk.
 While attending college at the University of South Alabama, he learned about bluegrass from friends that were members of school groups such as The Jasons and The Back 40.
-After graduating, he moved to Nashville hoping to pursue a career in music.
+After graduating, he moved to Nashville hoping to pursue a career in music and recording.
 In 2001, he married fellow musician Amanda Shires who played upright bass with bluegrass band The Dustbowl Revival.
 With her help, Isbell was introduced to storied singer-songwriter Ryan Adams who encouraged him to play solo before the mic instead of behind the guitar.

 4) Sturgill Simpson: Although Sturgill calls Kentucky home, he grew up in a household with two parents who loved to listen to straight-up country music.
 However, his dad’s love for Johnny Cash sparked Sturgill’s interest in outlaws like Waylon Jennings and Merle Haggard.
 When he was 18 years old, Sturgill and his dad moved to Jackson, Tennessee and then later on to New York where he worked as a professional musician.
 In 2003, his father passed away from cancer and Sturgill took a break from music for nearly seven years.
 After getting married in 2010 to fellow musician and songwriter Simpson Amburn, he formed his band “The Metamodern Sounds in Country Music” after the name of a Cash song.